ava-labs/avalanche-docs/docs/subnets/deploy-a-gnosis-safe-on-your-evm.md

 Just as before, we will sign and submit the transaction hash.
 This example uses two signers due to an increased `threshold` from our previous Safe tx.

-To include our second signer, we will have to import another _private key_ into the project by adding it to `.env` and `hardhat.config.ts`
+To include our second signer, we will have to import another _private key_ into the project by adding it to `.env` and `hardhat.config.ts` in our `safe-tasks` project.

 Example `.env`: